dscho/pagefind-xkcd-demo/content/comics/2018-4-9-congressional-testimony.md

 [Beat panel.]

-Megan: I recently re-watched Terminator.
+Megan: I recently re-watched *Terminator*.

 Cueball: Yeah?

-Megan: It's weird that the thing that evolved into Skynet wasn't our nuclear launch systems or our humanoid robots.
+Megan: It's weird that the thing that evolved into Skynet wasn't our nuclear launch systems ***or*** our humanoid robots.

 Megan: It was the phone book where the Terminator looked up Sarah Connor's address.